 Frida: graduated from Endeavour College of Natural health in Melbourne with a degree in Chinese Medicine and Acupuncture.
 Her career in health care spans over 20 years beginning with supervising roles in mental health and age care sectors in Australia and Sweden.

 Frida is passionate about enhancing people's mental and physical health, including; skin problems, digestive issues, muscle aches and pains, anxiety, depression, allergies, sleep problems, PMS and other period related issues.
 Each session includes a comprehensive patient review to understand the health pattern of each client in order to create an individualised treatment plan to suit the clients needs.
 She understands the importance of working closely with health practitioners in other fields to find the best possible solution for each individual person.

 She took an interest in acupuncture after she was advised to have surgery after a torn ligament injury.
 A friend recommended Acupuncture prior to the surgery.
 After two treatments the pain had vanished and the surgery was no longer required.
 She was so amazed with the results that this inspired a calling to become a Chinese Medicine practitioner herself.

 Frida uses a gentle needle technique using pre-sterilised, single use stainless steel Japanese style needles.
-These needles are very thin, approximately four times thinner than a sewing needle.
-People that have a fear of needles will be pleased to know that that there are other other modalities in Chinese Medicine.
-Frida also practice cupping, moxibustion (a method of heating specific acupuncture points of the body), nutrition therapy and prescribes Chinese herbs.
+These needles are very thin, approximately four times thinner than a sewing needle and should not cause any pain.
+Frida also practices cupping, moxibustion (a method of heating specific acupuncture points of the body), nutrition therapy and prescribes Chinese herbs.